airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `collection_id` | ID referencing the `collection` the product belongs to. | `collects.collection_id` | 🟢 0.70 | ID referencing the `collection` has a relevant mapping.
 Given score reflects strong, but not perfect match due to potential contextual differences. |
 | `product_id` | ID referencing the `product`. | `collects.product_id` | 🟢 0.70 | ID referencing the `product` aligns closely in purpose but may differ slightly in context in some implementations, hence the score. |

-### Mapping from Airbyte `products` to Fivetran `product`
+### Mapping: Airbyte `products` to Fivetran `product`

 - Table Match Confidence Score: 🟢 0.80
 - Table Completion Score: 🟢 0.90

-#### Evaluation

-The mapping configuration aligns well with the expected target schema.
+- Summary Self-Evaluation: _The mapping configuration aligns well with the expected target schema.
 High confidence mappings like '_fivetran_synced' to 'products._airbyte_extracted_at' contribute positively.
 Missing mappings like '_fivetran_deleted' are penalized.
-Field mappings suggest a strong match with exceptions handled appropriately.
+Field mappings suggest a strong match with exceptions handled appropriately._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |